copsTvFan/cops-episode-guide/guide.md

 **Florida Heat 1 Special Edition**

-- (Brevard County FL -- 3:09 AM Suspicious Activity) A Florida officer pursues a vehicle with three suspects inside, then the situation takes a turn for the worse when the suspects flee on foot.
+- (Brevard County, FL -- 3:09 AM Suspicious Activity) A Florida officer pursues a vehicle with three suspects inside, then the situation takes a turn for the worse when the suspects flee on foot.
 - West Palm Beach, FL
 - Palm Beach County, FL